How We Review Tools

 Our Approach

-I don't just sign up and poke around for ten minutes.
-I use tools the way a founder would: setting up a project, connecting integrations, testing workflows, and pushing against the edges.
+When we hands-on review a tool, we don't just sign up and poke around for ten minutes.
+We use it the way a founder would: setting up a project, connecting integrations, testing workflows, and pushing against the edges.
 If a tool breaks under normal use, you'll hear about it.
+Hands-on reviewed tools carry a High confidence badge.

 What We Evaluate